pangeo-data/pangeo/docs/index.rst

 #.
 Foster collaboration around the open source scientific python ecosystem for
    ocean / atmosphere / land / climate science.
 #.
 Support the development with domain-specific geoscience packages.
 #.
-Improve scalability of these tools to to handle petabyte-scale datasets on
+Improve scalability of these tools to handle petabyte-scale datasets on
    HPC and cloud platforms.

 Start Here